Pollutants, allergies and health

 As with other ecologically oriented companies in this branch, the raw materials of mattresses are regularly tested for harmful substances.
 The main focus for virgin sheep’s wool and horsehair is on organochlorine pesticides, pentachlorophenol for coconut fibres and nitrosamines for natural latex.
 The upholstery fabrics are also checked for formaldehyde.
 In addition, the materials are tested for volatile organic compounds such as hydrocarbons, halogenated hydrocarbons, alcohols, esters, ketones, etc.

-Detailed information and the test results can be found on the website of the mattress manufacturer boyboks under Pollutant control test results (in German).
+Detailed information and the test results can be found on the website of the mattress manufacturer boyboks under Pollutant test results (in German).